SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 	FROM "AIS_DEMO"."V_DWELL_LOC_4_DIST"
 	ORDER BY "MMSI", "TS" ASC;
 ```
-In step 4 we just count the "MOTION_CHANGE" markers to generate a "TRIP_SEGMENT" number.
+In step 4 we just count the `MOTION_CHANGE` markers to generate a `TRIP_SEGMENT` number.
 At 16:53:03 trip segment 1 begins.

 ![](images/segments_step4.png)